ambrosus/ambrosus-node/docs/ApplicationEntryTypes.md

+# Ambrosus Assets
+Following document specify a set of features available to ambrosus users to customise asset's front page.

 ### Asset Branding

 `"ambrosus.apps.branding"` is used to provide the unique styling to the front page which is used to display asset data to the end client.
 Every front page is divided into sections.
 Each section is styled individually.
 Basic css rules are used within of each section's object.